Skip to main content

 (select one course for each competency)

-1. Assess the role of those health systems in addressing contemporary public health issues.
+1. Assess the role of those health systems in addressing contemporary public health issues such as expanding health coverage, financial hardship, vulnerable populations and system reform.
 221.646 Health Systems in LMIC (consent required) OR

 221.652 Financing Heath Systems for Universal Health Coverage OR